-Our community investments are backed by research, ensured by good stewardship and guided by our strategic plan, Vision 20:20.
+Our community investments are backed by research, ensured by good stewardship, and deliver results.

 United Way of Greater Houston’s community investment process is: